CfA-Library/Training/2017_06_12_SketchUp/README.md

 ### SketchUp
-The files contained in this directory were used during two SketchUp training sessions that tool place June 12-13th in Wolbach Library as part of [SketchUp's Visiting Professionals Program](https://www.sketchup.com/programs/visiting-professionals).
+The files contained in this directory were used during two [SketchUp](http://www.sketchup.com/) training sessions that took place June 12-13th in Wolbach Library as part of [SketchUp's Visiting Professionals Program](https://www.sketchup.com/programs/visiting-professionals).
 Examples were catered to astronomy and space-based science use cases.

 June 12: